 What I've found with the Filipinos is they are very, very quiet people.
 It took me six months to actually get Mark to be more of himself and to be free and just talk with me like he was talking with a friend.

 It took six months to actually achieve that, so this is where you and your WHO comes in because if you know your who, and your who is someone that you want to work with, all this other stuff from my experience sorts itself out.

-It sorts itself out because you then know the WHO you have with you is someone that gets you and they know that they can communicate with you and they can speak with you.
-They communicate with you and they can speak with you, and you're not going to lose the rag unnecessarily.
+It sorts itself out because you then know the WHO you have with you is someone that gets you and they know that they can communicate with you, and you're not going to lose the rag unnecessarily.